muirmorrow/HEIC-to-JPG-Converter/README.md

 Credits

-ImageMagick: Copyright (C) 1999-2024 ImageMagick Studio LLC.
+Copyright (C) 2024 Muirmorrow Ltd.
    Licensed under the ImageMagick License (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at